Live With Us

-Dunbar Homes also provides some additional services (some at no extra cost), including personal laundry services, internet access via our Broadband for Seniors Kiosks, selected channels on Foxtel and allied health services including physiotherapy, podiatry, dental, optical and more.
+Dunbar Homes also provides some additional services (some at no extra cost), including personal laundry services, internet access (Fees apply) and allied health services including physiotherapy, podiatry, dental, optical and more.

 We hold a non-denominational Church Service on a Thursday morning for those who wish to attend and can arrange access to a Chaplain as needed.

 FEES AND CHARGES.